tempai-dev/tempai.kiev.ua/doc/design-and-impl-spec.markdown

 Table overlap is defined as the amount of *"already played with in the session"* players, summed relative to each player.

+# Notification service

+One of core components which sends out notifications.
+Email, SMS, twitter, Telegram, whatnot.

+Personal notifications can be about:
+ * start/approach of a game event in which the player is participating, as configured via event creation/join like in calendar apps
+ * game invites notifications
+ * standard user registration routines: email confirmation, password reset.
+ * etc

 ----------------
 # Implementation